 Do you offer workshops or training?

 I do!
-I offer half, full, or multi-day workshops about responsive design, Web design process & workflow, atomic design, pattern libraries, and a number of other topics.
+I offer full-day or multi-day workshops about design systems, atomic design, style guides, process & workflow, responsive design and a number of other topics.
 If you’d like me to come to your organization to conduct a workshop, please feel free to contact me.

 Do you offer consulting services?

 Will you appear on my podcast?

 I love having interesting conversations with interesting people, and podcasts seem to be a great excuse to make that happen.
 They’re typically a whole lot of fun, but my schedule is typically pretty crazy.
 So color me interested, but also please don’t be offended if I can’t be a guest as I have to prioritize my business and my family.
 Drop me a line and schedule-permitting I’d love to be a part of your podcast.

 Can I write a guest post on your site?